-Strap on your metallurgy shoes, grab your mining lamp, and read up on froth flotation, jig concentrators, buddle pits, heap leaching, dump leaching, tank leaching, hydrocyclones, gold cyanidation, and most importantly, electrowinning: it’s time for the trivia roundup.
+Strap on your metallurgy shoes, grab your mining lamp, and read up on froth flotation, jig concentrators, buddle pits, heap leaching, dump leaching, tank leaching, hydrocyclones, gold cyanidation, and most importantly, electrowinning: it’s time head into the trivia mines.

 • • •

-The original discovery of gold in the region was by members of the Mormon Battalion in 1850 (yes, an army battalion of Mormons…more on them in a future roundup).
-In 1857, brother mineralogists Ethan and Hosea Grosh discovered gold and silver ore, but died before they could get to California and round up the money/publicity to undertake a full mining operation.
-Their plans were left in the hands of the slow-witted Henry Comstock, who didn’t know quite what to do with them.
-By 1859, a real strike was made, and Comstock, nicknamed “Old Pancake,” traded a blind horse and a bottle of whiskey for a share of the claim (I know that sounds made up; it’s not).
-He sold out a few months later and never made it rich, even though the find bears his name.
-Right about 1859 is when miners realized that all this blue clay they digging through to get the gold was actually silver ore…which is like taking a metal detector to the beach and discovering the sand is as valuable as what you dig up.
+The original discovery of gold in the region was by members of the Mormon Battalion—an actual army battalion of Mormons—in 1850.
+Nothing came of it.
+Then, in 1857, brother mineralogists Ethan and Hosea Grosh discovered gold and silver ore, but died before they could get to California and round up the money/publicity to undertake a full mining operation.
+A slow-witted local gadabout named Henry Comstock, friends of the brothers, tried to find their claim, but couldn’t.
+When someone else did, Comstock—nicknamed “Old Pancake”—traded a blind horse and a bottle of whiskey for a share of the claim (I know that sounds made up, but it’s really not).
+He then sold out months later, never striking it rich even though the find bears his name.
+It was a few years later, sometime in 1859, when miners realized that all the blue clay they were digging through to get the cold was actually silver ore—almost like taking a metal detector to the beach and realizing the sand is as valuable as what you dig up.

 Thus began a titanic legal, political, and economic struggle for control of the various claims, which were producing at prodigious rates.
 How prodigious?
 Within five years of discovering the deposits, Abraham Lincoln strong-armed Nevada’s path to statehood, despite their not meeting a constitutionally required population minimum.
-The entire process happened so fast that Nevada’s constitution was wired to Congress via telegraph.
-Why so fast?
-Mostly so Nevada could lard the Union’s military coffers with nearly $50 million worth of gold and silver bullion.
-In other words the Comstock lode fiscally saved the Union.
+The entire process happened so fast that Nevada’s constitution was wired to Congress via telegraph, a process undertaken with such haste so that Nevada could lard the Union’s military coffers with nearly $50 million worth of gold and silver bullion: the Comstock lode fiscally saved the Union.

-It also made San Francisco a metropolis: by 1865, the Bank of California had monopolized almost the entire mining operation, and all that ore-money was going straight to the bay.
-That lasted until 1873, when the bank’s monopoly was broken when an independent group—later called the “Bonanza Group”—unearthed the richest veins.
+It also made San Francisco a metropolis.
+By 1865, the Bank of California had monopolized almost the entire mining operation, and all that ore-money was going straight to the bay.
+That lasted until 1873, when the bank’s monopoly was broken when an independent group—later called the “Bonanza Group”—unearthed still richer veins.

 2. One of the miners in the Bonanza Group was John MacKay, an Irishman whose clearly mythologized story holds that upon hearing of the silver strike, he walked the 250 miles from San Francisco to Nevada, grabbed a pick, and started digging.
-After three years of largely unsuccessful digging, he heard of a rich claim, one stakeholder in which was off fighting for the CSA.
-MacKay somehow tracked down Johnny Reb (no word on if he walked) and negotiated to buy out dude’s stake in the midst of a Civil War battle.
+After three years without success, he heard tell of a rich claim, one stakeholder in which was off fighting for the CSA.
+Supposedly, MacKay tracked down Johnny Reb and negotiated to buy out his stake in the midst of a Civil War battle.
 To hear it told by MacKay and/or his hagiographer, bullets were whizzing about while they chatted about proper recompense.

-The Bonanza Group also included another Irish miner (James Fair) and two moneymen providing the bankroll.
+The Bonanza Group also included another Irish miner, James Fair, as well as two moneymen providing the bankroll.
 The entire group got fat on the profits, though it was MacKay and Fair that went on to notoriety—mostly as morality tales about the potentially corrupting influence of wealth.
 MacKay, in those tales, was the good guy who gave substantial amounts of money to charity even while being one of the ten richest people in the world.
 Fair was the asshole who would go into his mines, ask workers for tobacco, smoke with them, then fire them all for breaking no-smoking rules, which sounds like exactly the kind of thing Nixon did while leading the young republicans.
 And if you weren’t already convinced that Fair was a shithead, he also later served as a US Senator.